Gunman Kills 1, Wounds 3 in Seattle

 ``He came in calmly,'' she told Northwest Cable News. ``I didn't hear any sounds of a confrontation or argument. ...
 All I heard was gunshots.''

-Scottie Pierce of Seattle Boat, across the street from the shipyard building, said he was sending his employees home early.
+Scottie Pierce of Seattle Boat, across the street from where the shootings happened, said he was sending his employees home early.

 ``It's almost a surreal type situation, faced with what the nation went through in Hawaii yesterday,'' he told Northwest Cable News. ``I'm quite concerned that there's someone running around with a gun.''